Project 2: Reflective Annotated Bibliography

 - a short analysis of why you believe the author chose that genre and why it was a good or bad choice for the intended audience

 - You will also probably want to include a couple of key quotes here that you might want to use later– these don’t count toward your word count!

-- At least 3 of the 4 sources will need to be in different genres.
-That is, you can’t have three magazine articles or four YouTube videos.
+- Each of these three sources will need to be a different genre.
+That is, you can’t have three magazine articles or three YouTube videos.

 - A conclusion, in which you summarize what you found, and explain what surprised you and how your thinking on your question deepened or changed.
 You will also explain why you think what you learned is important, and who you think should hear about it (At least 400 words)

 - Just FYI: this whole thing adds up to at least 1900 words.
 Usually people write more.